digideskio/redesign/_harp/why.md

 - [An updated wiki](http://open-services.net/wiki/) to support a more structured community
 - Comprehensive and interconnected lists of the [working groups](http://open-services.net/workgroups/), [specifications](http://open-services.net/specifications/), [software](http://open-services.net/software/), and [organizations](http://open-services.net/organizations/) behind our community
 - A growing list of [tools and resources](http://open-services.net/resources/) to help you learn more about OSLC and use it yourself
+- Committees to write standards at [OASIS](http://www.oasis-oslc.org/)
 - A [guide for developers to create OSLC applications](http://oslc.github.io/developing-oslc-applications/)

-I view these as mostly a good thing!
-But when you dive into the details, there's a lot going on.
+Most of this has just been bolted on to our existing design, and it shows.
 Displaying it all is a mess; it's tough to know quickly what's going on, where it's happening, and how you can contribute; names are haphazard (Is it "CM v2" or "OSLC Change Management version 2.0"?); there's a lot of relationships between content, but that's not always clear; and there's a growing pile of outdated content that we can probably clean up.

 I'd like to clear that all up as best I can.

 In the process, I'd like to also meet these goals:

-- have a simpler design that can server as a flexible framework for OSLC assets.
-For example, the [Eclipse Lyo](http://eclipse.org/lyo/) site could surely use a refresh, too
+- have a simpler, flexible design that can server as a framework for other OSLC assets.
+For example, the [Eclipse Lyo](http://eclipse.org/lyo/) site could surely use a refresh, too;
-- implement that design with a more flexible, modular code base
+- implement that design with a more flexible, modular code base;
-- I'd love to make the site faster; I'm reasonably sure I can make that happen.
-- At the same time, improve the site's accessibility and make better use of progressive enhancement to make sure anyone that needs our content can get it
+- improve the site's overall accessibility and make better use of progressive enhancement to make sure anyone that needs our content can get it;
+- make the site faster;
-- In the end, I'd like this site on Github to remain as a style guide and test area for the main site
+- leave this redesign site on Github as a style guide, reference, and test area for others to reference.

+Can you think of anything else I should be doing?
+[Open up an issue](https://github.com/OSLC/redesign/issues/new) and let's talk about it.